5 MLK Day of Service Activities for Families

 2. Organize a community event.
 In honor of MLK, dream up a community impact event of your own and make it happen this year!
 You could host reading sessions at your local library, plan a community or playground cleanup, or enroll to coach a kids sports team.

 Create the Good is bringing dreams to life with the Dream Builders Video Contest.
 This is your opportunity to share what you are passionate about and to have an inspiring impact in your community.
-Enter by submitting a 1-minute “dream video” to Create the Good by the February 7, 2017 deadline, and you could win a donation of $2,500 to the local non-profit of your choice.
+Enter by submitting a 1-minute “dream video” to Create the Good when the contest launches on January 15, 2018, and you could win a donation of $2,500 to the local non-profit of your choice.
 Find more information about the contest here and learn how easy it is to make a “dream video” here.
 Dream big!

 3. Donate to a favorite family cause.
 The family that gives together learns a giving habit for life!
 Involve your kids in the decision-making process.
 Research online, talk about local charities your family cares about, or choose a project that speaks to you on a crowdfunding site like DonorsChoose.org or Indiegogo.com.
 Sites such as CharityNavigator.org can provide quick and reliable ratings and write-ups about charities that spark your interest.
 Talk with your kids about giving back and why it's important to actively support the people and causes they care about.